apache/logging-flume/flume-ng-doc/sphinx/FlumeDeveloperGuide.rst

 ''''''''''''''''

 This class wraps the Avro RPC client to provide failover handling capability to clients.
-This takes a list of host/ports of the Flume agent.
+This takes a whitespace separated list of host/ports of the Flume agents.
 If there’s an error in communicating the current agent, then it automatically falls back to the next agent in the list: